cypress-io/cypress-documentation/source/guides/guides/debugging.md

 Ah, that's better!
 And functionally equivalent.
 The current subject that was yielded by the {% url `cy.get()` get %} is exposed as `subject` so that you can interact with it in the console.

-{% img /img/guides/debugging-subject.png Debugging Subject %}
+{% img /img/guides/debugging-subject.png "Debugging Subject" %}

 This is just another example of how Cypress seeks elegance and expressivity for the modern web tester.
 Fewer keystrokes, more power, don't break standard assumptions, and we all win.